Fudgedy/schematic-index/README.md

 ### Mapart
-Pick or paste an image and get a Litematica schematic back: every map colour, classic and flat staircasing, dithering, colour adjustments, editable block palettes with import and export, split saves for large maps, per-map material lists, a corner overlay for placing the build, and a temporary in-world load to check it before committing.
+Pick or paste an image and get a Litematica schematic back: every map colour, classic and flat staircasing, dithering, colour adjustments, editable block palettes with import and export, split file saves for larger maps, per-map material lists, an in game corner overlay for placing the mapart correctly, and a temporary in-world load to check it before downloading.

 <p align="center">
   <img src="assets/mapart.png" alt="The mapart tab with the palette editor, preview and material list" width="900">